 - We expect all participants to share responsibilities when it comes to cooking, cleaning, and chores.
 We will provide a schedule for cooking, cleaning, etc.

 - We cannot guarantee that WAYK team members will have their own rooms.
-This summer, we will be housed in dorms on the University of Alaska Anchorage campus, but this living space will require some team members to be roommates.
+Typically our summer living space will require some team members to be roommates.
 Whether participants are sharing a room or not, we expect everyone to be respectful of shared space, quiet hours, and the “Meadow.”

 - No visitors will be allowed during the Summer Intensive.
-Our schedule and housing in Anchorage will not permit us to accommodate visitors (friends or family) during the project.
+Our schedule and housing in Vancouver will not permit us to accommodate visitors (friends or family) during the project.

 You will be a model for other members of the team.